jejacks0n/teaspoon/README.md

 ## Suites

 Teabag uses the concept of suites to group your tests at a high level.
-These suites are run in isolation from one another, and can have entirely different configurations.
+These suites are run in isolation from one another, and can have different configurations.

 When Teabag is run via the rake task, it will stop at any point that a suite fails, which allows you to create a hierarchy of suites -- crafting tiers of pass expectation.
 The fail_fast configuration lets you override this behavior -- useful for CI (more on setting these via env in the configuration section).

 You can define suites in the configuration, and for brevity `config` is the argument passed to the `Teabag.setup` block.

-When creating a suite definition you simply pass it a name, and a configuration block.
+When creating a suite definition you simply pass it a name and a block.
 The following example defines a suite named "my_suite".
-You can focus to just this suite by browsing to `teabag/my_suite` or running the rake task with `suite=my_suite`.
+You can focus to just this suite by browsing to `/teabag/my_suite` or running the rake task with `suite=my_suite`.

 ```ruby
 config.suite :my_suite do |suite|